Vaidhyaprakash/Drum-Kit/README.md

 # Drum-Kit
-A Drum kit site that plays different sounds of drums on pressing the given buttons and also on keyboard input.
+A Drum kit site that plays different sounds of drums by pressing the given buttons and also on keyboard inputs.